 As for the second method, there is no trouble of selecting a neighborhood for q.
 However, since Euclidean distances are used here, nonlinear regression instead of linear regression should be applied to alleviate the bias problem.
-It is comparatively easy to find optimal bandwidths for nonlinear polynomial fitting in 2-D [18], but we were unable to generalize the result to 3-D due to the complexity of mathematics.
+It is comparatively easy to find optimal bandwidths for nonlinear polynomial fitting in 2-D [19], but we were unable to generalize the result to 3-D due to the complexity of the equation systems.
+We believe, however, that such a derivation is possible, and intend to pursue it in future work.
 In the following sections, we present experimental results using the first method.